VahidehRasekhi/twitter_sentiment_analysis/README.md

 The app has 3 tabs:
 * First and second tab provide the result of sentiment analysis for the United States and world countries, respectively.
-* Third tab icludes two words clouds, representing frequent words used in tweets with negative and positive sentiments.
+* Third tab includes two words clouds, representing frequent words used in tweets with negative and positive sentiments.

 ## Limitations of the Study
 * Only the tweets in English language were collected.
-* Tweets were downloaded just for 3 days, during Christmass holiday.
+* Tweets were downloaded just for 3 days, during Christmas holiday.
 * Not everyone is on Twitter.

-## Depencies and Installing
+## Decencies and Installing
 * To run the PyCharm and Python files, Anaconda-Navigator needs to be installed:
 * https://www.anaconda.com/products/individual